 — TOEFL/IELTS (required for all non-native English speakers)

 Students applying to the M.S. or Ph.D. programs should indicate on their application form (and written statement of purpose) the concentration that best matches their interests (choose one only):

 Interested PhD applicants may ask to be considered for a second concentration in the Interdisciplinary Concentration in Cognitive Science.
 The Interdisciplinary Concentration may be selected in addition to, but not instead of, one of the concentrations listed above.
 Details on this concentration can be found here.
 Applicants interested in this concentration should describe their research interests in Cognitive Science, and in interdisciplinary study, in their Statement of Purpose.

 Please see the Graduate School’s Application Requirements Checklist for more information.

-The application form, statement of purpose, writing sample, and three recommendations should be submitted electronically as part of the application to the Graduate School.
+The application form, statement of purpose, writing sample, unofficial transcripts and three recommendations should be submitted electronically as part of the application to the Graduate School.
 Materials should NOT be sent to the Department of Linguistics.
-Official transcripts and exam results should be sent directly to:

 Each applicant must submit an appropriate academic or professional writing sample in English, e.g., a term paper, thesis, or professional article that demonstrates writing and analytical skills.
 We have no length requirement, but recommend that submissions be between 15 and 40 pages.
 Doctoral applicants should submit a research paper that demonstrates their ability to conduct original research in Linguistics or a closely related discipline.